Judge Terminology

 - JB: The Judge Booth.
 A defunct website hosting hundreds of rules questions for use as a study resource, and a linked project to have physical judge booths at events to help recruit new judges.
 Replaced by RulesGuru.

 - JCC: The Judge Conduct Committee.
-A committee of judges in charge of reviewing accused violations of the Judge Code of Conduct and determining what action must be taken.
+A committee of judges tht existed under the old judge program, in charge of reviewing accused violations of the Judge Code of Conduct and determining what action must be taken.
 No longer exists.

 - JCoC: The Judge Code of Conduct.

 - KCI: Krark-Clan Ironworks.
-The namesake for a deck that led to increased employment for judges.
+The namesake of a deck that led to increased employment for judges.

 - LCT: Last Chance Trial.
 A defunct type of Competitive REL side event that players could enter at large events in order to get them two byes in the main event.